-If current or prospective students are in need reasonable accommodations, they should schedule an appointment with the respective Dean of their program.
-At this meeting, the nature of the reported disability and its impact on learning will be discussed, as will the process of receiving reasonable accommodations and the types of accommodations available.
+If current or prospective students are in need reasonable accommodations, they should schedule an appointment with the Chief Academic Officer.
+At this meeting, the nature of the reported disability and its impact on learning will be discussed, as will the process of receiving reasonable accommodation and the types of accommodations available.